Esri/arcgis-maps-sdk-dotnet-toolkit/docs/controls.md

 ### BasemapGallery

 BasemapGallery displays a collection of basemaps from ArcGIS Online, a user-defined portal, or a custom collection.
-When a basemap is selected from the gallery, the basemap used in the connected GeoView is replaced.
+When a basemap is selected from the gallery, the basemap used in the connected GeoModel is replaced.

 ![BasemapGallery List View](https://user-images.githubusercontent.com/29742178/124198151-f2dc6380-da84-11eb-8e78-4e705d14c33d.png)